Brendan Rodgers Preview, Player Props: Rockies vs. Twins

-Brendan Rodgers -- with a slugging percentage of .643 in his past 10 games, including six extra-base hits -- will be in action for the Colorado Rockies versus the Minnesota Twins, with Emilio Pagan on the mound, on September 30 at 8:10 PM ET.
+Brendan Rodgers -- with a slugging percentage of .651 in his past 10 games, including seven extra-base hits -- will be in action for the Colorado Rockies against the Minnesota Twins, with Bailey Ober on the mound, on October 1 at 3:10 PM ET.

-In his last game, he hit a home run while going 1-for-5 against the Twins.
+He had a one-hit showing in his previous game (1-for-5) against the Twins.

 Sportsbook Promo Codes